Bardoc Gold Project

-The Project hosts a Total Mineral Resource Estimate of 49.4Mt @ 1.9g/t Au for 3.02Moz of contained gold, representing one of the largest consolidated gold Resource inventories in the Eastern Goldfields.
-Read the full Resource Statement here
+The Project hosts a Total Mineral Resource Estimate of 3.07Moz of contained gold, representing one of the largest consolidated gold Resource inventories in the Eastern Goldfields.
+Read the full Resource Statement and DFS Announcement here.

 Bardoc Gold Project - Location of major Resource areas

 Bardoc Gold’s aim is to establish a sizeable gold production hub at the Bardoc Gold Project, initially based on the development of the five main deposits.

 The recently released DFS forecasts average production of 136kozpa at AISC of A$1,188/oz set to underpin strong margins and compelling financial returns, positioning Bardoc as a significant new mid-tier gold producer.
 The DFS is based on the development of a standalone mining and processing operation, with a 2.1Mtpa CIL plant and flotation circuit to be constructed on site.

 The Bardoc Project Life-of-Mine (LOM) Plan will initially comprise an 10-year mining operation targeted to commence in Q4 2022 and delivering LOM production of 1.10 Moz of contained gold, with peak annual gold production of 140,000ozpa for 6 years.

 The estimated development capital is $177.4 million, with the Project forecast to generate a pre-tax NPV6% of $479 million and pre-tax Internal Rate of Return (IRR) of 41% at gold price of A$2,250/oz.